MPIN Full Form & Setup: How to Generate and Find Your MPIN

 What are the Key Uses of mPIN?

-• IMPS/NEFT/RTGS Transactions: Online payment methods like IMPS, NEFT and RTGS use an mPIN to confirm customer identity.
+• IMPS, NEFT, RTGS Transactions: Online payment methods like IMPS, NEFT and RTGS use an mPIN to confirm customer identity

 How to Set a New MPIN?

-1. Using Net Banking
+1. Generate MPIN Using Net Banking

 • Log in to your bank’s online banking site or app using your credentials